aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-calendars/general-calendar-properties/_index.md

 ---

 ## **General Calendar Properties**
 Microsoft Project uses calendars and other information to calculate project end dates.
-Aspose.Tasks API supports calendar functionality.
+Aspose.Tasks for C++ API supports calendar functionality.
 This article illustrates the calendar properties that can be set and shows how they are applied in code.

 The Calendar exposes a number of properties used to define the base calendar in Microsoft Outlook: